Adam Ramsay-Peaty: 2021

-At the 2021 British Swimming Olympic trials, Peaty won the 100m breaststroke title on the opening day of the championships at the London Aquatics Centre in a time of 57.39 seconds.
+At the 2021 British Swimming Olympic trials, Ramsay-Peaty won the 100m breaststroke title on the opening day of the championships at the London Aquatics Centre in a time of 57.39 seconds.
 In May 2021, he won his fourth successive gold medals in both the 100m breaststroke and the 50m breaststroke at the European Championships.
 He also won two further golds as part of the team in the mixed 4 × 100 metre medley and men's 4 × 100 m medley relays.

-In July 2021, Peaty became the first British swimmer to defend an Olympic title.
+In July 2021, Ramsay-Peaty became the first British swimmer to defend an Olympic title.
 He won Britain's first gold medal at the 2020 Tokyo Olympic Games (held in 2021), beating Arno Kamminga of the Netherlands in the 100m breaststroke with a time of 57.37 seconds.
 He won a second gold in the mixed 4 × 100 metre medley relay, setting a world record time of 3 minutes 37.58 seconds together with Kathleen Dawson, James Guy and Anna Hopkin.

-For the 2021 International Swimming League, Peaty was selected to the roster for team London Roar by fan vote.
+For the 2021 International Swimming League, Ramsay-Peaty was selected to the roster for team London Roar by fan vote.
 While Peaty remained on the regular and playoffs season rosters, he ultimately decided not to compete in the International Swimming League in 2021 as the league had still not paid him all of the money he earned from the 2020 year.

-For the 21st century up to the end of 2021, Peaty had set a total of 11 individual world records in short course and long course metres, ranking as number five behind Michael Phelps, Aaron Peirsol, Ryan Lochte, and Cameron van der Burgh in terms of total number of individual world records achieved by a male swimmer in the century.
+For the 21st century up to the end of 2021, Ramsay-Peaty had set a total of 11 individual world records in short course and long course metres, ranking as number five behind Michael Phelps, Aaron Peirsol, Ryan Lochte, and Cameron van der Burgh in terms of total number of individual world records achieved by a male swimmer in the century.